JoyeBright/JoyeBright.github.io/_pages/publication.md

 classes: wide
 permalink: /publication/
 author_profile: true
-excerpt: This page shows a list of Javad PourMostafa's papers and talks.
 ---

 I have published under the name **Javad Pourmostafa Roshan Sharami**, where *Roshan Sharami* is a suffix added to my last name.